Here they are America, your Top 12!

 Audition Song: "King of Spain", originally performed by The Tallest Man on Earth

 Why She Might Win: Cook definitely stands out in the crowd with her hair-of-a-different-color and quirky personality.
-Both her style and singing voice are reminiscent of another Fox talent, New Girl's Zooey Deschanel.
+Both her style and singing voice are reminiscent of another Fox talent,

 Why She Might Not: Cook's adorkableness her mission to make sure accordions become known for "more than just polka music" will immediately endear her to some but not others.